Logiqx/covid-stats/docs/nims-population/README.md

 ![img](img/mye_2020.png)

-Finally, actual mid-year estimates for 2021 were released in December 2022 and the chart looked to make even more sense:
+Finally, actual mid-year estimates for 2021 were released in December 2022 and the chart appeared to make more sense:

 ![img](img/mye_2021.png)